ALedgerwood/streaming-07-daily-expenses/README.md

 # streaming-07-daily-expenses
 ### Final Project for Streaming Data course

 I located a csv file with timestamped data on daily expenses.
 The file included several columns like category, subcategory of expenses, as well as the amount of the expense.
+This is the original dataset https://www.kaggle.com/datasets/prasad22/daily-transactions-dataset

 I designed a producer and consumer to send and receive alerts on expenses over $5000 using RabbitMQ.
 Becuase I was only interested in this one alert, I did not need to use multiple queues.

 Some entries included dates, but not a timestamp.
 For the purposes of this project about streaming data, I excluded these entries through the python code.
 To simulate streaming, I added a sleep time, but because I wanted to see if it was working quickly, I set this to just 1.